Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/04/migrating-existing-tests-to-approvaltests.md

     - C-Sharp
     - Testing
     - Testing
+description: A step-by-step guide to migrating verbose unit tests to ApprovalTests, using "Bottles of Beer" code as an example.
 ---

 This is a short article to describe how I migrated a bunch of existing verbose tests to ApprovalTests.
 All of the examples in this article are based on my [Shameless Green in C#](https://github.com/Steve-Fenton/BottlesOfBeer) library, which will be familiar to reader’s of [99 Bottles of OOP](https://www.sandimetz.com/99bottles/).